 The surname Gueriento was first found in Bologna (Latin: Bononia), one of the more prosperous cities at this early time.
 Records are found in the 12th century, when members of the Guarini family were involved in the government in Bologna.

-Important Dates for the Gueriento family
+Early History of the Gueriento family

 This web page shows only a small excerpt of our Gueriento research.
 More information is included under the topic Early Gueriento History in all our PDF Extended History products and printed products wherever possible.